France - Data Protection Overview

 - individual administrative decisions taken in compliance with French legislation, provided that the processing does not involve sensitive data referred to in Article 6 of the Act, and that the controller ensures that the algorithmic processing and its developments are controlled in order to be able to explain to the data subject the way in which the processing has been carried out.

-There are no such limitations regarding processing relating to State security and defence (Article 120 of the Act) and processing for the purposes of prevention, investigation, and prosecution of criminal offences (Article 95 of the Act).
+There are no such limitations regarding processing relating to State security and defense (Article 120 of the Act) and processing for the purposes of prevention, investigation, and prosecution of criminal offenses (Article 95 of the Act).
 Article 95 of the Act adds that any profiling that discriminates against natural persons on the basis of special categories of personal data is prohibited.

 Right to restriction of processing

 The Act does not implement variations of GDPR on the right to restriction of processing, as it expressly refers to Article 18 of the GDPR.